-Tagging is very convenient mechanism for the user to assign specific labels (tags) to multiple objects and then quickly retrieve them when needed.
+Tagging is very convenient mechanism for you to assign specific labels (tags) to multiple objects and then quickly retrieve them when needed.
 The processes replaces the bookshelf and bookmark.

-Tag is a text string which could be attached to a timeline.
-Many tags could be attached to the same object.
-The same tag could be attached to multiple objects.
+Tag is simply some text string which could be attached to a timeline.
+Many tags could be attached to the same timeline.
+The same tag could be attached to multiple timelines.

 Searching by tags

-Once the tags are assigned to objects, searching is not much different from the search by any other object’s attribute.
+Once the tags are assigned to timelines, searching is not much different from the search by any other attribute.
 There are two exceptions:

 - When entering the search string, the type-ahead suggestions are based on tags.